MaxGWarner/MaxGWarner/README.md

  ### I am currently studying for a Bachelors of Science degree in Computer Science at Wright State University.
  ----
- One project I am working on is creating a video game.
+ GUI Game Progect
+ : creating a video game.
+My video game is modeled after Flappy Bird where the player has to fly the bird through the course making sure to avoid obstacles.

 <!--
 **MaxGWarner/MaxGWarner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.